nodejs/node-v0.x-archive/doc/api/repl.markdown

  - `eval` - function that will be used to eval each given line.
 Defaults to an async wrapper for `eval()`.
 See below for an example of a custom `eval`.

  - `recoverable` - function that will return a `bool` when passed an error and report if it is recoverable.
-Use if your `eval` returns none standard errors but you still want the benefits of multiline input.
+Use if your `eval` returns non-standard errors but you still want the benefits of multiline input.

  - `useColors` - a boolean which specifies whether or not the `writer` function should output colors.
 If a different `writer` function is set then this does